joshajohnson/CBRhardware/README.md

 |13/5/19|uC101: Intro to Microcontrollers / How to interface to the real world|
 |10/6/19|Breadboard to PC Board|
 |8/7/19|uC102: Embedded Communication Protocols / ADC|

-## 8/7/19 - uC102: Embedded Communication Protocols / ADC

-Following on from uC101 in which the low level functions of a microcontroller were explored, this workshop will delve into how embedded devices communicate, along with touching on Analog to Digital Converters.

-UART, SPI, I2C, and JTAG will all be discussed, along with writing code and communicating with UART, SPI, and I2C devices.

-Please bring along a laptop with the [Arduino IDE](https://www.arduino.cc/en/main/software) installed.
-Josh will have the installer files on the night as well.
-The [uC102](/uC102) folder contains resources which will be used.

 ## 8/4/19 - Intro to KiCad / How to design a PCB